ibm-cloud-docs/transit-gateway/delete-connection.md

 # Deleting a connection
 {: #deleting-connections}

-## Deleting a connection using the UI
+## Deleting a connection in the UI
 {: #deleting-connections-ui}
 {: ui}